 I created this sandwich because I love Greek food and I like my food HOT!
-So... if you like your sandwiches hot, and are looking for unique Monte Cristo Sandwiches, then give this Mediterranean Monte a try!
+So... if you like your sandwiches hot, and are looking for unique Monte Cristo Sandwiches, or gourmet sandwich ideas, then give this Mediterranean Monte a try!
 You won't be disappointed.

 - 2 slices sliced ham

-- 2 tbsp roasted red bell peppers from jar (I use Mezzetta), drained and patted dry
+- 2 tablespoon roasted red bell peppers from jar (I use Mezzetta), drained and patted dry

 - 1 egg

 - ½ cup milk

 - 1 teaspoon oregano

 - 4 slices white bread (you can use any bread, but these hold up best)

 - ½ teaspoon minced or pureed garlic * I use garlic from a jar